Jagnole/CFB-27-Team-Builder-Helper-Schema-Editor/README-GITHUB.md

 - Runs entirely locally.
 Nothing is sent anywhere except EA's own servers (to fetch the team you already have open) and back to your own browser.

-## Screenshots

-*(Add a screenshot of the editor panel here — Connection / Payload / Structured fields / Push back.)*

 ## Installation

 1. Download this repository as a ZIP (**Code → Download ZIP**) and unzip it